Xavi422/Covid_EDA_SQL/README.md

 FROM
   covid_19_data;
 ```
-Next,let's find the shape of the dataset
+Next, let's find the shape of the dataset
 ```sql
 --Number of columns
 SELECT